phantom/shortcuts/README.md

     - Tip
     - Vote

-    **Note**: *If you’d like to do something outside these bounds, please share your plans with @Brian Friel or @Noah Hein so we can discuss your plans with you.
+    **Note**: *If you’d like to do something outside these bounds, please share your plans with us so we can discuss your plans with you.
 We are fine with whatever links you choose but want to be sure you are set up with everything you need to make Shortcuts successful for you.*

     ### Use one of the pre-approved icons